 How and when will I be notified?

 Gift aid award recipients will be notified by e-mail.
 You may receive a gift aid offer as early as one month after being admitted, but not before December 15.
 Your admissions application (and supplemental gift aid application if submitted within 30 days of being admitted) will be considered when determining your gift aid offer.
-While you will be notified via e-mail of any gift aid offer from us, offers will not be viewable on CalCentral until late March/early April, which is prior to the deadline to submit your Statement of Intent to Register (SIR).
+While you will be notified via e-mail of any gift aid offer from us, offers will not be viewable on CalCentral until late March/early April, which is before the deadline to submit your Statement of Intent to Register (SIR).

 Unfortunately, there are more qualified admitted students than gift aid available.
 If you have not received a gift aid offer by March 30, then you should assume that we were not able to make you a gift aid offer.
 We encourage you to apply through the reconsideration process, which begins on March 20 and closes on May 1.